Platform Overview

 Continue to Quickstart: Your First Agent

-Semantic memory gives AI the ability to understand entities, relationships, and context over time - not just retrieve similar documents.
+A context layer gives AI agents the ability to understand entities, relationships, and temporal state - not just retrieve similar documents.

 The key difference: RAG retrieves text chunks by similarity.
-Semantic memory knows "Alice from Acme Corp mentioned pricing on Oct 15" and can answer "What did Alice say about pricing?"
+A context layer knows "Alice from Acme Corp mentioned pricing on Oct 15" and can answer "What did Alice say about pricing?"

 Deep dive: Semantic Memory architecture →